derekdstratton/subtle-fer/README.md

 1. set the environment variable OPENFACE_PATH to the path where you installed it.
 (By default it ends in `OpenFace/build/bin`)

-2. Run the script with the argument being the path of the video to find segments
+2. Run the script with the argument being the basename of the video to find segments.
+The video should be located in the `videos` subdirectory of this project.

 3. It will output the segment in the `segment_labels` directory.
 OpenFace also creates outputs in a `processed` directory.